 Make sure you have a dictionary at hand when counting points to check for gender (dictionaries are not allowed while building sentences), and a grammar textbook to make sure each phrase is structured correctly.

-A native English speaker can have spent days memorizing French grammar rules, get top marks in his French course and speak it quite fluently, but that doesn’t mean he will understand everything that is said when he takes a trip to France.
+A native English speaker can have spent days memorizing French grammar rules, get top marks in his French courses London and speak it quite fluently, but that doesn’t mean he will understand everything that is said when he takes a trip to France.

 Many common phrases used by those for whom it is a mother tongue never make it to the textbooks, and the teachers at language school often forget to teach them.
 After all, the idea is for you to get around and meet your basic needs.
 But discovering the common words and phrases that everyone takes for granted but are Greek to a foreigner is one of the little pleasures of learning another language outside the classroom.
 Some French examples are: